Quickstart with an AI agent

 glasses, capture a frame, send it to my analyzeImage()

 function, and speak the result back.Be specific about: which platform, which capability (voice / photo / video / sensor / audio), and which existing function in your app should consume the data.
-The agent maps your prose to a spec and generates the bridging code.
+The agent composes against the SDK primitives — wake-phrase matching, business logic, error handling — all in plain Kotlin / Swift in a handler class you own.

 What the agent does